 You need to avoid being spammy when it comes to keywords and tags on these photo sites.
 Do not use tags unnecessarily, if your photo does not fit in well with them.
-Stock photo agencies are very particular about showing only the relevant images in the searches and our account might actually be penalized if you abuse the tag feature when uploading images.
+Stock photo agencies are very particular about showing only the relevant images in the searches, and our account might be penalized if you abuse the tag feature when uploading images.

 What does that mean?

 Here is an example of tag spamming.
-Let's say you upload an image of two business executives shaking hands at a desk in an office, but then you use a bunch of tags that have nothing at all to do with that image - such as “manufacturing, warehouse, weight loss, online dating, love, hate, money” etc. This is annoying, it’s not honest, and it is considered spam.
+Let's say you upload an image of two business executives shaking hands at a desk in an office, but then you use a bunch of tags that have nothing at all to do with that image - such as "manufacturing, warehouse, weight loss, online dating, love, hate, money" etc. Adding unnecessary tags is annoying, it's not honest, and it is considered spam.
 Abusing the system like this will likely get you kicked out and banned permanently.

 Where Can You Sell Stock Photos?

 There are dozens of stock photo sites out there where you can upload your images for sale.
 Some of them are the best sites to sell photos, and some of them are not.
 Some get tons of traffic, and others don't.
 All of them have pros and cons -- all of them.
 So do your due diligence when deciding where to sell your photos.

 Here are the top 6 most popular stock websites for photographers:

 1. Getty Images

 Getty Images has been around forever, as they were one of the first stock photo websites to hit the web back in 1995.
 If you have a love for photojournalism and think you have what it takes to join the photography elite, then you need to keep Getty on your radar.
 For a photojournalist, it is one of the best sites to sell photos.